hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/DE_analysis.md

 Once you have the files copied, take a quick look at the metadata using `less`.

-Ok, now we're all setup to run our R script!
+Now we're all setup to run our R script!
 Let's run it from within our `diffexpression` directory,

 	$ cd diffexpression
 	$ Rscript DESeq2_script.R Mov10_rnaseq_counts_complete.txt Mov10_rnaseq_metadata.txt